-You could also use a french press like I do.
-I just use the above recipe in my french press and let it brew in the fridge with plastic wrap over the top.
-Once it's ready I plunge the grounds and pour off the coffee, it's that easy.
+You could also use a French press as I do.
+I just use the above recipe in my French press and let it brew in the fridge with plastic wrap over the top.
+Once it’s ready I plunge the grounds and pour off the coffee, it’s that easy.

 This one is made with double glass which means it’s strong and thermal shock resistant.